Dimensional Analysis and Physical Laws

 When we regard $A^aB^b \cdots C^c$ as an algebraic product, (ii) and (iii) can be rewritten as the expressions $\mathbb{D}(\phi^k) = (\mathbb{D}(\phi))^k$ and $\mathbb{D}(\phi \psi) = \mathbb{D}(\phi)\mathbb{D}(\psi)$, respectively. \\

 Some constants may have their own dimensions; Planck's constant $h$ and Boltzmann's constant $k$, for example, are not dimensionless.
-It should be remarked that constants play an important role in dimensional analysis, too. \\
+It should be remarked that constants play an important role in dimensional analysis, too.
+In particular, Planck's constant with dimension of `action' will be mentioned in Section 3. \\

 Another usage of constants is illustrated by the following example.
 Let us consider a second-order differential equation ${\psi}^{\prime\prime} + \psi = 0$ in view of dimensional analysis.
 Here $\psi$ is an unknown function of $\phi$.
 To this end we need set ${\psi}^{\prime\prime} + a\psi = 0$ by introducing a constant $a$.
 Then, putting $\mathbb{D}(\phi) = A$ and $\mathbb{D}(\psi) = B$, we postulate $a=1$ and $\mathbb{D}(a) = A^{-2}$.
 We keep $a$ as such a constant in the course of solving the equation and finally put $a=1$. \\